-In addition to the supervisory concerns described above, an FDIC-insured industrial bank with a shell or captive business model presents the risk of costly and delayed resolution in the event of the industrial bank's failure.
 The proposed amendments to part 354 address the risks that captive or shell business models may present to the DIF.
 Addressing these risks will facilitate the FDIC's accomplishment of its statutory mandates, including as the receiver for a failed IDI.

-As with any failed IDI, an FDIC-insured industrial bank must be resolved under the FDI Act.
-When the FDIC is appointed as the receiver for a failed IDI (FDIC-R), it succeeds, by operation of law, to all of the IDI's rights, titles, powers, and privileges, including the rights of stockholders, depositors, officers, and directors with respect to the failed IDI and its assets.
-The FDIC-R has the power to wind up a failed IDI's operations and transfer its assets and liabilities to third parties.
-Once appointed, FDIC-R's objectives are to (i) ensure that depositors receive access to their insured deposits as quickly as possible; (ii) marshal and sell the IDI's assets; (iii) determine claims; and (iv) distribute net recoveries from asset liquidations by issuing dividends to the FDIC as subrogee to insured depositors, uninsured depositors, and creditors in accordance with the priority scheme set out in the FDI Act.
+As with any failed IDI, an FDICinsured industrial bank must be resolved under the FDI Act.49 When the FDIC is appointed as the receiver for a failed IDI (FDIC-R), it succeeds, by operation of law, to all of the IDI's rights, titles, powers, and privileges, including the rights of stockholders, depositors, officers, and directors with respect to the failed IDI and its assets.50 The FDIC-R has the power to wind up a failed IDI's operations and transfer its assets and liabilities to third parties.51 Once appointed, FDIC-R's objectives are to (1) ensure that depositors receive access to their insured deposits as quickly as possible; (2) marshal and sell the IDI's assets; (3) determine claims; and (4) distribute net recoveries from asset liquidations by issuing dividends to the FDIC as subrogee to insured depositors, uninsured depositors, and creditors in accordance with the priority scheme set out in the FDI Act.52